liautaud/master-thesis/README.md

 LaTeX sources for my Master thesis on the garbage collection of a decentralized data store.

+➡️ *The latest PDF release is available [here](https://github.com/liautaud/master-thesis/releases/download/latest/liautaud-master-thesis.pdf)*.

 ### Abstract.

 This thesis summarizes my internship work designing and implementing a garbage collection scheme for [Irmin](https://irmin.org/), a decentralized database library written in OCaml.
 It explores both the theoretical aspects of garbage collection and the practical challenges that come with implementation--mainly regarding pause time and memory efficiency.

 ### Acknowledgements.

 This thesis is the result of a six-month internship at [Tarides](https://tarides.com/) under the supervision of Clément Pascutto.
 It will be evaluated as part of my joint Master's degree between ENS de Lyon and EPFL.

 Credits: